fluffy-mods/StuffedFloors/Source/description.md

 Allows building floors out of stuff*.

 # Important
-This mod *requires* both [HugsLib](http://steamcommunity.com/sharedfiles/filedetails/?id=818773962) and [Architect Sense](http://steamcommunity.com/sharedfiles/filedetails/?id=852998459) to be loaded before it.
-HugsLib must be loaded before Architect Sense, and Architect Sense must be loaded before Stuffed Floors.
+This mod *requires* [Architect Sense](http://steamcommunity.com/sharedfiles/filedetails/?id=852998459) to be loaded before it.

 You can safely add this mod to you save games, but *you can not remove it* from save games.
 (If you really must do this, you'll have to remove all built stuffed floors added by this mod first).